AvePoint/cloud-api/docs/docs/services-and-features/elements/services/service-subscription-customer.md

     "products": [  // Array of products associated with the customer {
-            "service": "Cloud Backup for IaaS + PaaS - Azure Storage",  // Name of the service "subscriptionModel": "N/A",  // Type of subscription model "purchasedUserSeats": "N/A",  // Number of user seats purchased; not applicable here "microsoftLicenseAssigned": "N/A",  // Number of Microsoft licenses assigned "microsoftLicenseAvailable": "133",  // Number of available Microsoft licenses "purchasedCapacity": "5 GB",  // Amount of purchased capacity for data protection.
+            "service": "Cloud Backup for IaaS + PaaS - Azure Storage",  // Name of the service "subscriptionModel": "N/A",  // Type of subscription model; not applicable here "purchasedUserSeats": "N/A",  // Number of user seats purchased; not applicable here "microsoftLicenseAssigned": "N/A",  // Number of Microsoft licenses assigned; not applicable here "microsoftLicenseAvailable": "133",  // Number of available Microsoft licenses "purchasedCapacity": "5 GB",  // Amount of purchased capacity for data protection.
-            "protectedCapacity": "0 GB", // Protected data size; not applicable here.
+            "protectedCapacity": "0 GB", // Protected data size.
-            "storage": "AvePoint storage (Microsoft Azure Blob)",  // Storage type and provider "retention": "Retain data for 1 month",  // Data retention policy duration "consumedStorage": "N/A",  // Amount of storage currently used "expirationDate": "2025-04-05",  // Date when the subscription expires "change": "N/A"  // Information on changes, not applicable here },
+            "storage": "AvePoint storage (Microsoft Azure Blob)",  // Storage type and provider "retention": "Retain data for 1 month",  // Data retention policy duration "consumedStorage": "N/A",  // Amount of storage currently used; not applicable here "expirationDate": "2025-04-05",  // Date when the subscription expires "change": "N/A"  // Information on changes, not applicable here },